XChance/PredatorAndPrey/README.md

 This is my version of the Predator and Prey Cellular Automaton.
 This was largely inspired by @Hopson97.

 I'd like to quickly give him kudos, as his version helped to give me an idea of how I could handle each cell.
-In addition, I used his files for Random Number Generation as his is far bette than my own previous implementation.
+In addition, I used his files for Random Number Generation as his is far better than my own previous implementation.

 ## Automaton Rules

 Each cell is 4 x 4 Pixels.

 One cell represents a creature.

 **Black cells** are dead/nothing